bakiba/GUARDIANS-2025-Qualification/L0udBit.md

 ![](img/L0udBit/20250129172318.png)

-NOTE: this could be also solved more quickly and intelligently solved by leveraging `MITRE ATT&CK` framework and looking under `Persistence` tactic ("be able to get back to the system"), under the `Boot or Logon Autostart Execution` technique ("even after reboot") and `Registry Run Keys / Startup Folder` sub-technique ("adversary made changes to the registry"): https://attack.mitre.org/techniques/T1547/001/.
+NOTE: this could be also solved more quickly and intelligently by leveraging `MITRE ATT&CK` framework and looking under `Persistence` tactic ("be able to get back to the system"), under the `Boot or Logon Autostart Execution` technique ("even after reboot") and `Registry Run Keys / Startup Folder` sub-technique ("adversary made changes to the registry"): https://attack.mitre.org/techniques/T1547/001/.
 Right there the listed Windows `run keys` that will cause the program referenced to be executed when a user logs in.
 So, simply searching for `registry.path:*CurrentVersion\\Run*` would quickly reveal the correct answer.

 > Flag: `HKU\S-1-5-21-2918068850-3100921079-2521427286-1308\SOFTWARE\Microsoft\Windows\CurrentVersion\Run\WinUpadate`